CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with clear niche: delegating to specific agent types (Codex, Claude Code, Pi) via background host sessions.
-The explicit 'NOT for' section with boundary conditions (simple fixes, reading code, ACP harness requests, ~/clawd workspace) significantly reduces conflict risk with other coding-related skills.
+The explicit 'NOT for' section with boundary conditions (simple fixes, reading code, ACP harness requests, ~/clawd workspace) strongly reduces conflict risk with other coding-related skills.

 3 / 3